carlosmertens/features/README.md

 - Variables type
 - Type annotation for primitives variables
-- Type annotation for arrays, classes, object literals and functions
+- Type annotation for arrays, classes, object literals, functions and tuples
 - Type inference
 - The "any" type
 - Annotations for functions with void and never